1 Hardware upgrades for cheap bedslingers¶

 Despite common belief you may not need to upgrade the actual hot-end, the standard one with just a better / longer nozzle should be up to the task of providing enough flow for ~200mm/s speeds with a 0.4mm nozzle, that may not hold true if you plan to use bigger nozzles.

-The standard single gear plastic extruder is trash, the marginally better metal dual gear are not up to the task for ~200mm/s.
+The standard single gear plastic extrusion is trash, the marginally better metal dual gear are not up to the task for ~200mm/s.
 The base line is going to be a BMG clone extruder, usually worth some 11e on Aliexpress (so maybe 18e on Amazon or Ebay).
-Look for one with hardened gears, as they have better traction and last longer than the standard ones.
+Look for one with hardened gears, as they have better traction and last longer than the cheap ones.

-If you plan to go direct drive a Sherpa Mini (can be bought as parts kit and 3d printed), Orbiter (again look for Triangle lab for a quality product), Voron Stealthburner (FYSETC comes to mind) would be better as they have less mass.
+Better models would be a Sherpa Mini (can be bought as parts kit and 3d printed), Orbiter (again look for Triangle lab for a quality product), Voron Stealthburner (FYSETC comes to mind).
 Yet I would not bother with those as the limiting factor for the cheap bedslingers is the weight of the bed therefore there’s no point in spending much on a ultra-light extruder as the acceleration is going to be limited anyway by the Y axis.
-If you are on bowden there’s zero need for a light extruder.

-Better advice is to buy cheap and keep a spare, a BMG clone has been the best seller for years so it’s cheap, there are spare parts available (gears), it has proved to be reliable in years of usage.
-On the other hand if you want fancy ultra light you should not cheap out, those models also require an expensive pancake stepper motor.
+Better advice is to buy cheap and keep a spare, a BMG clone is simple and mass produced product that can be bought for cheap and has proved to be reliable in years of usage, if you want fancy ultra light you should not cheap out.
+Those models also require an expensive pancake stepper motor.

 You don’t need to buy one.